Provide your insight on TxA's future: SHARE YOUR VOICE

 The Texas Society of Architects and the Education Outreach Committee are proud to host the annual Student Design Challenge.
 This challenge is designed to recognize the incredible work done at the middle and high school levels in Texas and to showcase our industry’s future leaders and designers.
 Designs of all types are acceptable, including buildings, structures, community centers, temporary housing, and transportation.
 Theoretical design solutions such as cell phone apps, events or festivals, and any other non-traditional design solutions are acceptable.

-The Texas Society of Architects and the Education Outreach Committee are excited to continue, for the fifth year, the TxA Student Design Challenge.
-Students in grades 6-12 for the Fall 2025 school year are encouraged to submit their designs through October 9, 2025.
-Finalists and winners will be recognized at the Texas Society of Architects’ 86th Annual Conference and Design Expo, which will take place in Dallas on Oct.
-30–Nov.
-1, 2025.
+The Texas Society of Architects (TxA) and the Education Outreach Committee are excited to continue the TxA Student Design Challenge.
+Students in grades 6-12 for the Fall 2026 school year are encouraged to submit their designs through September 30, 2026.
+Finalists and winners will be recognized at TxA26 Annual Conference and Design Expo, which will take place in San Antonio on October 15–17, 2026.

 The Brief